scipy-conference/scipy_proceedings/papers/kathryn_huff/kathryn_huff.rst

 The reactor power is stable (*critical*) when the effective multiplication factor, :math:`k`, equals 1.
-For this reason, in all power reactors, the scalar flux of neutrons determines the reactor's power.
+For this reason, in all power reactors, the scalar flux of neutrons determines the power.
 The reactor power, in turn, affects the temperature.
-Reactivity feedback then results, due the temperature dependence of geometry, material densities, the neutron spectrum, and microscopic cross sections [Bell1970]_.
+Reactivity feedback then results, due the temperature dependence of geometry, material densities, the neutron spectrum, and reaction probabilities [Bell1970]_.
 This concept is captured in the feedback diagram in Figure :ref:`figfeedback`.

 .. figure:: feedback.png

-   Reactivity couples neutron kinetics and thermal hydraulics.
-That is, changes in reactivity result in neutron population (power) fluctuations, corresponding temperature fluctuations, and, ultimately, reactivity feedback.  :label:`figfeedback`
+   Reactivity feedback couples neutron kinetics and thermal hydraulics :label:`figfeedback`

 One common method for approaching these transient simulations is a zero-dimensional approximation which results in differential equations called